strelec00/ai-zk-verifier/README.md

 # AI ZK Verifier ⛓️‍💥

-## Description
+## Goal
 A zero-knowledge proof system using RISC Zero zkVM to create proofs that ML model interference was right.
 Solana blockchain is used as a verifier.

-## Goal
-Develop and analyze a system where AI model inference results are computed and verified using verifiable computing techniques, with blockchain serving as a trust and audit layer.

 ## Description